How to Get Around the Davis and Sacramento Areas

 There are a few options for incoming students and scholars new to the city.

-1. You can rent a bike, short term or long term: The Davis local wiki Renting a Bike page has a list of shops in Davis where you can rent a bike long or short term.
+- You can rent a bike, short-term or long-term: The Davis local wiki Renting a Bike page has a list of shops in Davis where you can rent a bike long or short-term.

-2. You can buy a used bike, which is usually cheaper, but it may have some damage from use.
-There are options for used bikes online, on sites such as the Bikes For Sale Facebook Group, or on craigslist.
-Alternatively, abandoned and unclaimed bicycles are sold through publicly-held auctions in October and early May.
+- You can buy a used bike, which is usually cheaper, but it may have some damage from use.
+There are options for used bikes online, on sites such as Craigslist or student Facebook groups.
+Alternatively, abandoned and unclaimed bicycles are sold through publicly held auctions in October and early May.
 More information on bike auctions can be found on the Transportation and Parking Services (TAPS) website.

 Are There Rules for Bicycle Riders?